Updated December 1, 2022

 Frequently Asked Questions

-The application for the 2022 – 2023 APP Fellowship Program opens in early June and closes on August 5th.
-Future program years will have an application period of December – February.
-Check the website for specific dates.
+The application for the primary care APP Fellowship Program opens in January and closes mid-March.
+Check the Cohort Timeline section for specific dates.

 Applications submitted after the deadline will be accepted for the APP Fellowship Program; however, we cannot guarantee consideration.
 Completing the application on time is highly advised and increases your chances for consideration.

-Fellows must become nationally board-certified no later than September 15th to participate in the APP Fellowship Program.
+Fellows must become nationally board-certified to participate in the APP Fellowship Program.

-Incoming fellows must be fully licensed to practice in the state of New Jersey by the fellowship start date.
+Incoming fellows must be fully licensed to practice as a Registered Nurse and certified as an Advanced Practice Nurse or licensed as a Physician Assistant in the state of New Jersey.

 The APP Fellowship Program is 12 months.